isomerpages/moe-kranjisec/_join-us/Direct School Admissions.md

 <img src="/images/DSA%201.jpg"
      style="width:60%">

-For more information on DSA-Sec, please refer to the MOE website at [https://www.moe.gov.sg/dsa-sec](https://www.moe.gov.sg/dsa-sec)
+For more information on DSA-Sec, please refer to the MOE website [here](https://www.moe.gov.sg/dsa-sec).

 Please also take note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.